Julian Priester: Biography

-After leaving the Hancock band in 1973, Priester moved to San Francisco, where he recorded two more albums as a leader: Love, Love in 1974 and 1977's Polarization.
+After leaving the Hancock band in 1973, Priester moved to San Francisco, where he recorded two more albums as a leader: Love, Love in 1974 and 1977's Polarization, both for the ECM label.
 In 1979 he joined the faculty of Cornish College of the Arts in Seattle, where he taught jazz composition, performance, and history until retiring in 2011.

 In the 1980s, he became a member of the Dave Holland's quintet, and also returned to Sun Ra's band for a few recordings.
 The 1990s saw the addition of Charlie Haden's Liberation Music Orchestra to his schedule.
 Priester was co-leader with drummer Jimmy Bennington on 'Portraits and Silhouettes' which received an Honorable Mention in All About Jazz New York's 'Best Recordings of 2007', which culminated with the two musicians appearing at the 30th Annual Chicago Jazz Festival.
 Priester also performs on the album Monoliths & Dimensions, by the drone metal band Sunn 0))), released in May 2009.
 His major contributions were to the final track of the album, "Alice," a tribute to Alice Coltrane.

 In addition to teaching and touring, Priester continues to record albums under his own name.
-He released Hints on Light and Shadow (with Sam Rivers and Tucker Martine) in 1997 and followed it in 2003 with In Deep End Dance.
+He released Hints on Light and Shadow (with Sam Rivers and Tucker Martine) in 1997 and followed it in 2002 with In Deep End Dance.

 As of the beginning of 2022, Julian hosted listening sessions early on Wednesday evenings in Seattle as a part of a Jazz Fellowship, at Vermillion Art Gallery and Bar.